Lawyers Discuss Illinois Divorce and Tax Issues

 Many people wait until it’s time to file their taxes, well after their divorce has been finalized, before starting to wonder what the end of their marriage will mean for their tax returns.
 By then, it’s way too late to do anything to protect yourself from an unexpectedly heavy tax burden.

 This is why you should take your tax situation into account throughout the divorce process.
-A good divorce attorney will advise you on how to arrange your separation in the most advantageous ways possible.
+A good Chicago divorce lawyer will advise you on how to arrange your separation in the most advantageous ways possible.

 For example, many spouses try to hide some of their assets from being discovered during a divorce.
 This can include real estate, pension plans, investments, and inheritances.
 A thorough investigation of your spouse’s finances will reveal many of the assets he or she didn’t want to divulge, which will allow for a more equitable split.